 Click here for a list of some grants I've received and some talks I've given.

 Starting Fall 2018 at Purdue University Fort Wayne, I will be teaching two sections of Differential Equations.
-Office hours (in my office or in the math MALL) will be announced in class.
+Office hours this semester are 4:30-5:30 Mondays in the math MALL, or by appointment.
 Our textbook is Fundamentals of Differential Equations and Boundary Value Problems by Nagle-Saff-Snider, 7th edition.
 We will not be using the online homework system this semester so students do not need to purchase any online access codes.

 E-mail: CoffmanA (at) pfw.edu (this was recently changed)Office: 292 Kettler Hall.